oss-review-toolkit/ort/CONTRIBUTING.md

   [Jeff King's commits](https://github.com/git/git/commits?author=peff) in the Git project.

 - When addressing review comments in a pull request, please fix the issue in the commit where it appears, not in a new commit on top of the pull request's history.
-While this requires force-pushing of the new iteration of you pull request's branch, it has several advantages:
+While this requires force-pushing of the new iteration of your pull request's branch, it has several advantages:

   - Reviewers that go through (larger) pull requests commit by commit are always up-to-date with latest fixes, instead